Tom Madkins BTEC Media

 Jump Cut - jump cut is a cut in film editing in which two sequential shots of the same subject are taken from camera positions that vary only slightly.
 This type of edit gives the effect of jumping forwards in time.

-Matched Cut - match cut, also called a graphic match is a cut in film editing between either two different objects, two different spaces, or two different compositions in which objects in the two shots graphically match, often helping to establish a strong continuity of action and linking the two shots metaphorically.
+Matched Cut - A match cut, also called a graphic match is a cut in film editing between either two different objects, two different spaces, or two different compositions in which objects in the two shots graphically match, often helping to establish a strong continuity of action and linking the two shots metaphorically.

 Montage - Simply, editing.
 More particularly: Eisenstein's idea that adjacent shots should relate to each other in such a way that A and B combine to produce another meaning, C, which is not actually recorded on the film.